utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The `createRulesetFunction` function is an optional Spectral function you can import from the `@stoplight/spectral-core` module.

 This function enables you to use a [JSON Schema](#json-schema) to define your custom function's options, enabling you to validate whether the [options provided in your rule](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) using `then.functionOptions` match specific criteria.
-If the provided options don't match the JSON Schema, an error message will explain the issue when you add and edit your rule.
+If the provided options don't match the JSON Schema, an error message will explain the issue when editing your rule.

 > Error messages refer to your custom function as `"<unknown>" function`.